-During the eighteenth century, a lot of textile manufacturing and finishing centres were developed in many places in Europe, leading to a new generation of skilled workers (colourists, bleachers and dyers).
+During the eighteenth century, many textile manufacturing and finishing centres were developed in many places in Europe, leading to a new generation of skilled workers (colourists, bleachers and dyers).

-Naturally, this resulted in a need for an exchange of specialist knowledge and further training.
-Consequently, in 1826 colourist associations sprang up in loose form, for example in Mulhouse and Alsace.
+Of course, this resulted in a need for an exchange of specialist knowledge and further training.
+As a consequence, in 1826 colourist associations sprang up in loose form, for example in Mulhouse and Alsace.
 The first and largest association, organized on a broad basis, was established in England in 1884 as the “Society of Dyers”.
-Since the beginning, it has been extremely active, promoting the science of textile chemistry.
-Also in the context of the Austro-Hungarian Empire, the textile production was high, concentrated particularly in the north-eastern region of Bohemia, with many printing factories of cotton fabrics in the Dvůr Králové nad Labem (Czech Republic).
-Therefore, it is no surprise that the colorists from many European countries founded in this location the first association of colour chemists on the European continent in 1908.
+Since the beginning, it has been extremely active, promoting the textile chemistry science.
+Also in the context of the Austro-Hungarian Empire, the textile production was high, particularly concentrated in the north-eastern region of Bohemia, with many cotton fabric printing factories in the Dvůr Králové nad Labem (Czech Republic).
+Therefore, it is clear that colourists from many European countries founded the first association of colour chemists in the European continent in 1908 in this location.

-The “Verein der Chemiker-Coloristen” (VCC, “Association of chemists-colorists”, 1908-1913) was established in Koniginhof on 22nd December 1908, in the “Deutsches Haus” Hotel, where the local colourists met almost every day to discuss their professional problems.
+The “Verein der Chemiker-Coloristen” (VCC, “Chemists-Colorists Association”, 1908-1913) was established in Koniginhof on December 22th 1908, in the “Deutsches Haus” Hotel, where the local colourists met almost every day to discuss about their professional problems.

-Immediately, the exchange of specialist knowledge and the development of friendly relations were beginning to bear fruit and branches were founded in Austria, Germany, Italy and Poland.
+Immediately, the exchange of specialist knowledge and the development of friendly relations became profitable and branches were founded in Austria, Germany, Italy and Poland.

-Afterwards, a member committee was set up, which organized a group of experienced colorists to prepare the proposal of the statute for a new association of colourist technicians.
-They were: Felix Richter, Ernst Adler, Ludwig Lichtenstein, Paul Zaeslé, Louis Paulus and Maxim Schwarz.
+Afterwards, a member committee was set up, which organized a group of experienced colourists to prepare the proposal of the statute for a new association of colourist technicians.
+Their names were: Felix Richter, Ernst Adler, Ludwig Lichtenstein, Paul Zaeslé, Louis Paulus and Maxim Schwarz.

-In June 1908, the draft of the statute was sent to the Prague State Authority, which approved it in November of that year under the name of the Association of Colour Chemists, with the provisional seat in Königinhof.
+In June 1908, the draft of the statute was sent to Prague State Authority, which approved it in November of the same year .
+It was named Association of Colour Chemists, with its provisional seat in Königinhof.

 The first VCC general meeting took place in October 1909 in Dresden (Germany).
-At that time, this Association had 173 members in many countries around the world and 80 of them attended the meeting.
-On that occasion, Dr. Karl Grossner was elected as the new President and, during the scientific meeting, the participants heard five lectures.
-This scientific meeting was named the 1st Colouristic Congress.
+At that time this Association had 173 members in many countries around the world and 80 of them attended the meeting.
+On that occasion, Dr. Karl Grossner was elected as new President and the participants heard five lectures during this scientific meeting which was then named the 1st Colouristic Congress.

 In 1910 important events took place:

-in France, the “Association des Chimistes de l’Industrie Textile” (ACIT) was formed, developing rapidly into a very large and active organization which also included Belgian colleagues;
+- The “Association des Chimistes de l’Industrie Textile” (ACIT) was formed in France, rapidly developing into a very large and active organization which also included Belgian colleagues;

-in Italy, the “Associazione Italiana di Chimica Tessile e Coloristica” (AICTC) grew and developed into a flourishing and active association;
+- The “Associazione Italiana di Chimica Tessile e Coloristica” (AICTC) in Italy grew and developed into a flourishing and active association;

-the VCC association headquarters was moved to Vienna;
+- The VCC association headquarters were moved to Vienna;

-Unfortunately, the First World War of 1914-1918 left deep wounds and the association could not be reorganized until 1921.
+Unfortunately, the 1914-1918 First World War left deep wounds and the association could not be reorganized until 1921.
 In fact, after a 7-year break, the congresses were organized by IVCC from 1921 until 1939, yearly.

-For the economic reasons in the world, it was decided to organize further conferences of the Federation only after two years.
+Because of the world-wide economic reasons it was decided to organize further conferences of the Federation only after two years.

-In 1936, under the Presidency of Prof. Robert Haller, the IFATCC second congress took place in Stuttgart, simultaneously with the IVCC conference.
+The IFATCC second congress took place in Stuttgart in 1936 chaired by Prof. Robert Haller, simultaneously with the IVCC conference.

 During the 1939-1945 war period, the activities of the Federation ceased entirely.

-Only thanks to the great efforts made by Prof. Haller, who had retained his role of IFATCC President, supported by E. Sack (President of ACIT), was it possible to restart the Federation’s activities.
-The first meeting of the Delegate Council after the war was on 29th March 1952, in Basel.
-Delegates were from Austria, France, Germany, Holland, Italy and Switzerland.
+Only thanks to the great efforts made by Prof. Haller, who had retained his role of IFATCC President, supported by E. Sack (President of ACIT), it was possible to restart the Federation activities.
+The first meeting of the Delegate Council after the war was in Basel on March 29th 1952.
+Delegates came from Austria, France, Germany, Holland, Italy and Switzerland.
 The Society of Dyers and Colourists was represented by an observer.

-In March 1952 the IFATCC President, Prof. Dr. R. Haller, invited the Presidents of the Federation members to Basel.
-The representatives of six countries present (G. Rivat, France; E. Elöd, Germany; L.A.
+IFATCC President, Prof. Dr. R. Haller, invited the Presidents of the Federation members to Basel in March 1952.
+The representatives of the six countries (G. Rivat, France; E. Elöd, Germany; L.A.
 Driessen, Holland; H. Perndanner, Austria; L. Sessa, Italy; H. Ris, Switzerland) expressed their general wish to renew the Federation.
 For this purpose, they discussed and updated the statute.
-The new statute of the Federation was accepted unanimously on 23rd January 1953 in Basel, and Dr. Heinrich Ris was elected President, the first after the Second World War.
+The new statute of the Federation was accepted unanimously in Basel on January 23rd 1953.
+In that occasion Dr. Heinrich Ris was elected President, the first President after the Second World War.
 By this time the associations of the following countries belonged to the Federation: Austria (VOeC), France (ACIT), Germany (VTCC), Holland (NVTC), Italy (AICTC), Spain (AEQCT), Sweden (SFR), Switzerland (SVCC), UK (SDC).

-In 1967, the “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) was made an affiliate member.
+The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) became an affiliate member in 1967.

-In 1968, the “Hungarian Society of Textile Technology and Science” was admitted as a full member.
+The “Hungarian Society of Textile Technology and Science” was admitted as a full member in 1968.

 In 1972, in order to extend the Federation activities, two new bodies were created in addition to the Delegate Council: the Management Committee (comprising the President, two vice Presidents, the Treasurer and the Secretary) and the Board, composed of the Management Committee with the Presidents of all full member associations.
 In the same year, in appreciation of his great services rendered to IFATCC during his 20 years’ activities as Secretary, Mr. Max Peter was appointed first Honorary Member of the Federation.

-In 1978, the “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) withdrew from IFATCC.
-On the other hand, in these years there were three new admissions:
+The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) withdrew from IFATCC in 1978.
+On the other hand, there were three new admissions in these years:

-the “American Association of Textile Chemists and Colorists” (AATCC) joined the Federation in 1976 as a full member.
-Its status was changed to that of an affiliate member in 1978;
+- The “American Association of Textile Chemists and Colourists” (AATCC) joined the Federation in 1976 as a full member.
+Its status was changed into an affiliate member in 1978;

-In the same year, the IFATCC commission prepared a file which in the first part contains a description of the training programmes in all the Federation Member countries, and in the second part presents a table of equivalence of the diplomas granted by various higher institutions of learning.
-In 1980 the chairmanship of this commission, which was composed of specialists from all countries, passed to Professor G. Di Modica (AICTC).
+In the same year, the IFATCC commission prepared a file which contained a description of the training programmes in all the Federation Member countries in its first part , and presented a table of equivalence of the diplomas granted by various higher institutions of learning in its second part.
+The chairmanship of this commission, which was composed of specialists from all countries, passed to Professor G. Di Modica (AICTC) in 1980.

-On 12th of May 1983, the Delegate Council passed an amendment to Article 12, which regulates the participation of observers at meetings of the Delegate Council.
+On May 12th 1983, the Delegate Council passed an amendment to Article 12, which regulated the participation of observers at meetings of the Delegate Council.

 In 2005, 2008 and 2010, three IFATCC Congresses were organized in Weimar (Germany, IFATCC President: Mr. W. Streit), Barcelona (Spain, IFATCC President: Prof. J.M.
 Canal) and Stresa (Italy, IFATCC President: Mr. A. Gigli), respectively.

-In 2012, the Swiss Association (SVTC) resigned from the IFATCC because it was merged to new association named SVTF.
-In the same year, the IFATCC Secretary, Mr. Krayer, has resigned.
+The Swiss Association (SVTC) resigned from the IFATCC in 2012 because it was merged to a new association named SVTF.
+In the same year the IFATCC Secretary, Mr. Krayer, resigned.

-In 2016, Dr. Francois Litty (France) resigned after 18 years work as the IFATCC Treasurer.
-During the 24th Federation Congress (Pardubice, CK, 2016), Prof. Michael Rauch (Germany) was elected the new IFATCC Treasurer.
+Dr. Francois Litty (France) resigned after 18 years work as the IFATCC Treasurer in 2016.
+During the 24th Federation Congress (Pardubice, CK, 2016), Prof. Michael Rauch (Germany) was elected as the new IFATCC Treasurer.

-In 2017, during the Presidency of Dr. Jan Marek (Czech Republic), the IFATCC statute was updated with the contemporary transfer of the headquarters from Basel (CH) to Milan (IT).
+During the Presidency of Dr. Jan Marek (Czech Republic) in 2017, the IFATCC statute was updated with the contemporary transfer of the headquarters from Basel (CH) to Milan (IT).